-Ciprofloxacin is a broad spectrum synthetic fluoroquinolone antibiotic with good absorption characteristics.
+Ciprofloxacin is a broad-spectrum synthetic fluoroquinolone antibiotic with good absorption characteristics.
 This drug acts on bacterial DNA gyrase to inhibit bacterial DNA synthesis.
-Ciprofloxacin is secreted rapidly in the urine and has a half-life in the blood of ~4 hrs.
-Food delays the absorption (by ~2 hrs) but doesn't effect total absorption; antacids containing magnesium, aluminum or other salts as well as various drugs reduce absorption and should not be taken at the same time of day.

-For chronic illness use, the recommended dose is 1,500 mg/day (oral, 3X 500 mg capsules, 2 in morning) for 6 months, then 6 wk cycles of therapy.
+Ciprofloxacin is secreted rapidly in the urine and has a half-life in the blood of \sim 4 hrs.
+Food delays the absorption (by \sim 2 hrs) but doesn't effect total absorption; antacids containing magnesium, aluminum or other salts as well as various drugs reduce absorption and should not be taken at the same time of day.
+For chronic illness use, the recommended dose is 1.500 mg/day (oral, 3X 500 mg capsules, 2 in morning) for 6 months, then 6-week cycles of therapy.
 Ciprofloxacin may or may not be taken with meals.
-Initially, ciprofloxacin may exacerbate some signs/symptoms (Herxheimer reactions or adverse antibiotic responses) but these are usually gone within a few wks or so.
+Initially, Ciprofloxacin may exacerbate some signs/symptoms (Herxheimer reactions or adverse antibiotic responses) but these are usually gone within a few weeks or so.
 Patients report that doses of 1000 mg/day or lower are not effective in alleviating symptoms.
-Patients usually start feeling better with alleviation of major signs/symptoms within 4-6 wks, but in some patients signs/symptoms are not reduced until after 6 wks.
-Ciprofloxacin has been used for patients in which doxycycline cannot be tolerated or in some patients that no longer respond to doxycycline.
-In a few cases ciprofloxacin has been used simultaneously with doxycycline.
-Herxheimer reactions, if present, usually pass within days to a few wks; prior damage to the gastrointestinal system may require i.v.
-400-500 mg X2/day (over one hr per each infusion, rapid i.v. administration is to be avoided) for 2-4 wks, then the remainder on oral antibiotic (oral doses).
-Virtually all patients relapse (with major signs/symptoms) if drug is stopped at in 6-12 wk course of therapy.
-Additional antibiotic courses result in milder relapses after drug is discontinued.
-Subsequent cycles of antibiotics may require the use of doxycycline or other antibiotics.
-Sparfloxacin, a fluoroquinolone with better tissue penetration, can be substituted (oral dose, 400 mg/day) but some patients indicate greatly increased sun sensitivity.
-Levofloxacin, ofloxacin, gatifloxacin are newer fluoroquinolones with better tissue penetration than ciprofloxacin and can be substituted for ciprofloxacin.
+Patients usually start feeling better with alleviation of major signs/symptoms within 4-6 weeks, but in some patients signs/symptoms are not reduced until after 6 weeks.
+Ciprofloxacin has been used for patients in which Doxycycline cannot be tolerated or in some patients that no longer respond to Doxycycline.
+In a few cases Ciprofloxacin has been used simultaneously with Doxycycline.
+Herxheimer reactions, if present, usually pass within days to a few weeks; prior damage to the gastrointestinal system may require I.V.
+400-500 mg X2/day (over one hr per each infusion, rapid I.V. administration is to be avoided) for 2-4 weeks, then the remainder on oral antibiotic (oral doses).
+Virtually all patients relapse (with major signs/symptoms) if drug is stopped during a 6-12 week course of therapy.
+Additional antibiotic courses result in milder relapses after the drug is discontinued.
+Subsequent cycles of antibiotics may require the use of Doxycycline or other antibiotics.
+Sparfloxacin, a fluoroquinolone with better tissue penetration, can be substituted (oral dose, 400 mg/day), but some patients indicate greatly increased sun sensitivity.
+Levofloxacin, Ofloxacin, Gatifloxacin are newer fluoroquinolones with better tissue penetration than Ciprofloxacin and can be substituted for Ciprofloxacin.
 Ciprofloxacin is effective against the following organisms: gram-negative bacteria (Shigella species, Citrobacter diversus, Citrobacter freundii, Escherichia coli, Klebisella pneumoniae, Haemophilus influenzae, Enterobacter species, Proteus vulgaris, Psuedomonas aeruginosa, Yersinia pestis, Vibrio cholera), Moraxella catarrhalis; gram-positive bacteria (Streptococcus pneumoniae, Streptococcus pyogenes, Staphylococcus hominis, Staphylococcus aureus, Staphylococcus saprophytieus); mycoplasmas, moderately active (Mycoplasma species); others (Clostridium species, Chlamydia species, Mycobacterium tuberculosis).

-Precautions: Direct sunlight is to be avoided, especially with sparfloxacin, and patients should not take floxacin and theophylline concurrently.
+Precautions: Direct sunlight is to be avoided, especially with sparfloxacin, and patients should not take Floxacin and Theophylline concurrently.
 Ciprofloxacin therapy may result in drug crystals in the urine in rare cases, and patients should be well hydrated to prevent concentration of urine.
 Pregnant women and children should not use this drug due to reduction in bone and cartilage development.

 Adverse Reactions: Adverse antibiotic responses resulted in discontinuing drug in $\sim 3.5\%$ of patients, and such reactions included nausea (5%), diarrhea (2%), vomiting (2%) abdominal pain (1.7%), headache (1.2%) and rash (1.1%).
 In rare cases cirprofloxacin may cause cardiovascular problems (<1%) and central nervous system (dizziness, insomnia, tremor, confusion, convulsions and other reactions (<1%).
 Small numbers of patients have experienced hypersensitivity (anaphylactic) reactions that have required immediate emergency treatment.
-Other drugs may effect absorption and immune systems.
+Other drugs may affect absorption and immune systems.